tsyvinaa/git-demo-Epam/test.md

 and wags its tail when it’s
 pleased.
 Now *I* growl when
 I’m pleased, and wag my
 tail when I’m angry.
 There-
-fore I’m mad.”
+fore I’m mad.”<br>
 &nbsp;&nbsp;&nbsp;&nbsp;“*I* call it purring, not
-growling,” said Alice.
+growling,” said Alice.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;“Call it what you like,”
 said the Cat.
 “Do you